 A University of Opportunities

 On our historic and verdant suburban campus 11 miles from Philadelphia, a world-class faculty guides and challenges 1,300 undergraduate women and more than 400 graduate women and men from 45 states and 62 countries.
 Bryn Mawr is a place where teaching is valued, each student is known, and students and faculty members form close bonds.
-Superb opportunities for independent and faculty-sponsored research, core seminars, connected, interdisciplinary courses, and access to 36 majors and 41 minors enable each undergraduate student to create her own academic program.
+Superb opportunities for independent and faculty-sponsored research, core seminars, connected, interdisciplinary courses, and access to 37 majors, 48 minors and 4 concentrations enable each undergraduate student to create her own academic program.
 Bryn Mawr was the first women’s college to offer graduate education through the Ph.D., a signal of its founders’ refusal to accept the limitations imposed on women’s intellectual achievement at other institutions.
 Our outstanding graduate programs — offered to both men and women — add to the intellectual dynamism of our community.
 Longstanding partnerships with Haverford and Swarthmore Colleges and the University of Pennsylvania give Bryn Mawr students a broad variety of curricular opportunities.

 A Community that Connects